ptsteadman/notebook/stories/feyerabend.md

 "Why don't we go take a look at it?"

 "The CBI device?
 Now?"

 "Sure," said the French researcher.
-"Let's not waste any time.
-There's some safety training you'll need to do before you actually use it, but we can take a look."
+"There's some safety training you'll need to do before you actually use it, but we can take a look."

 Feyerabend was very excited to work with a real medical-grade computer-brain interface.
 She had experience with transcranial magnetic stimulation devices, and an Internet friend had once shown her a focused ultrasound effector, but the project's hardware opened up a whole new realm of possibilities.

 "Here it is!" said the French researcher, opening an unmarked door.
 "We have a few others, but this is the latest iteration."